Note – in 2016 I went from using an incorporated business, EPPIC Inc. – to doing business as EPPIC.

-EPPIC – is Guy W. Wallace and his trusted Associates.
+EPPIC – is Guy W. Wallace and sometimes his trusted Associates.

-Guy W. Wallace is a Performance Analyst and Instructional Architect – and has been designing and developing Learning and Performance Support content for the Enterprise Learning context and business critical target audiences since 1979.
+Guy W. Wallace is a Performance Analyst and Instructional Architect – and has been designing and developing Learning and Performance Support content for Enterprise Learning and business critical target audiences in the F500 since 1979.

 Please see the Services Tab for more information.